Downtown community boards welcomed new appointees last week

 Manhattan Borough President Scott Stringer appointed new additions to Community Boards 1, 2, and 3 on Monday, April 1st.

 The newest members of Community Board 1 are:

-– Marco Pasanella, owner of the Sandy-surviving South Street Seaport wine shop Pasanella & Son, who has been active in various efforts to help rebuild the Seaport area.
+- Marco Pasanella, owner of the Sandy-surviving South Street Seaport wine shop Pasanella and Son, who has been active in various efforts to help rebuild the Seaport area.
 The former Parsons professor and Yale graduate has written a column for the New York Times and been featured in Vanity Fair, Vogue, and Food and Wine.

 - He is joined by fellow Yale alumni and Tribeca resident Elizabeth Lewinsohn, who is a member of the Jewish Community Project, Friends of Hudson River Park, and the Hudson River Park Mamas.
 Lewinsohn has a background in policy analysis and homeland security.

 - New member and longtime Battery Park City resident Kathleen Gupta, former Chief Development Officer of the Lower Manhattan nonprofit Henry Street Settlement, is also the co-founder of Liberty Community Gardens in Battery Park City.
 She received the Battery Park City Community Service Honors Award last year.

 - Also appointed to CB1 were Tribeca resident Sarah Currie-Halpern and South Street Seaport resident Jason Friedman, an architect with Joseph Pell Lombardi and Associates.